The icon indicates free access to the linked research on JSTOR.

 This past isn’t only evocative and in unavoidable dialogue with the present, it’s also a business in which operators sell “the basics for looking realistic.
 Therefore, reenactments are moneymaking ventures, held in a nation which is based on capitalism,” writes McCarthy.

 The increasing commercial and mass-media appeal of re-enactments and faires grew from manifestly scrappier roots.
 While living history has a long trail, most of what we recognize as modern re-enactment culture comes from the American mid-twentieth century.
-The original Renaissance Pleasure Faire began in southern California in the 1960s, as did the Society for Creative Anachronism, a membership-based medieval re-enactment group.
+The original Renaissance Pleasure Faire began in southern California, in the 1960s; around the same time, the Society for Creative Anachronism, a membership-based medieval re-enactment group, was finding its feet in Berkeley.
 Somewhat ironically given its current mainstream appeal, the original renaissance faire was expressly countercultural, drawing on “traditions of commedia dell’arte and a local community of highly skilled but blacklisted Hollywood workers to transform a recreational theater program aimed at children into a popular costumed reenactment event for all ages,” according to Gillian Bagwell.
 Civil War re-enactment likewise solidified in the post-World War II years, as the last generation with living memory of the war passed on and the war’s 1960 centennial came into view.
 Despite countercultural origins, living history events have become widespread and commercial, so much so that in 2011, Mattel introduced Renaissance Faire Barbie.

 Living history is also in conversation with the modern era in its omissions and limitations.
 A Renaissance Faire can more easily be dismissed as flexible fantasy, but war re-enactments have drawn criticism insofar as they can be “selectively presenting and interpreting the more-or-less culturally or politically perceived righteous, innocent, or emotionally safe aspects” of war, versus its horrific reality, writes scholar of human ecology and resource management James D. Bigley.